ENTRIES DUE BY: Friday, May 15, 2020

 Each spring, a nation-wide high school art competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

-The Congressional Art Competition is open to all high school students, grades 9-12, who reside or attend school in Arizona's Eighth Congressional District.
+The Congressional Art Competition is open to students, grades 7-12, who reside or attend school in Arizona's Eighth Congressional District.

 The winner of our district's competition will be displayed for one year in the U.S. Capitol.

-The second place winner will have their artwork displayed in Congresswoman Lesko’s Congressional office.
+The second place winner will have their artwork displayed in Congresswoman Lesko’s Congressional office in Washington, D.C., and the third place winner will have their artwork displayed in her District Office in Surprise, AZ.

 The artwork may be: